Signature

 Computer Hope

-In the below picture, is an example of a window that will appear when composing a new e-mail message.
-In our example, the signature is automatically inserted any type a new e-mail message is being composed.
+The picture below is an example of a window shown when composing a new e-mail message.
+In our example, the signature is automatically inserted any time a new e-mail message is being composed.

 E-mail signature etiquette

-- Have a divider or empty lines between the signature and main message.
+• Have a divider or empty lines between the signature and the main message.

-2. Signatures are also often found on online communities and forums as a way for a user to identify themselves, something they enjoy, etc. Great examples of online signatures can be found on the Computer Hope forum.
+2. Signatures are also often found on online communities and forums as a way for a user to identify themselves, something they enjoy, etc. Great examples of online signatures are on the Computer Hope forum.